Founders usually search for a brand strategy book when they want clearer thinking before they make a live decision.

 Before shipping, run one external comprehension test.
 Ask a smart outsider to explain your offer after ten seconds of exposure.
 If they miss the core claim, tighten the message before adding polish.

-The goal is not a perfect final document.
+The goal isn't a perfect final document.
 The goal is a working brand system that teams can apply under pressure.
 Once that system is live, improvements become incremental instead of disruptive.